 Depression does not always look the way people expect.
 Sometimes it is not sadness at all.
 It is the flatness, the inability to care about things that used to matter, the heaviness that makes getting out of bed feel like a major accomplishment.
-If your days have started blending together and the motivation that used to come naturally has disappeared, depression therapy in Simi Valley can help you find your way back.
+If your days have started blending together and the motivation that used to come naturally has disappeared, depression therapy can help you find your way back.

 For two decades, I have worked with people across all ages who were stuck in that place.
 Children who stopped wanting to play with friends.
 Teens who went from outgoing to withdrawn almost overnight.
 Adults who held it together at work and fell apart the moment they got home.
 Depression shows up differently in every person, but the common thread is that something essential has gone quiet inside.
 My job is to help you figure out what happened and what to do about it.